formello-forms/formello/readme.txt

 * Simplify submissions table with code reduction
 * Added logic to disable actions if not active
 * Fixed spinner on modal
+* Added column to tables
+* Fixed column show/hide in submissions table
+* Removed css on editor

 = 1.2.1 =
 * Fix button for WP 5.8